Rogmaa/Arch-bash-tools/README.md

+Those Scripts where mainly made for my Thinkpad gen7 X1, should still work on other systems!
+Feel free to adapt those scripts to your needs.

 # WHAT'S INCLUDED?
-  Minimal Arch install, with usefull packages, feel free to change the package list to your needs.
+  Minimal Arch install with usefull packages like: yay, zram, timeshift, preload and kvm.

 # IMPORTANT THIS SCRIPT SUPPORTS 2-3 PARTITIONS.
 BUT ITS EASY TO MODIFY TO YOUR NEEDS.
 # !!!
 PLEASE MAKE SURE TO PREPARE THE SYSTEM BEFORE STARTING THE SCRIPTS !!!